-Wednesday 10:00am - Introduction to Sacred Geometry (Online - short course)
+Wednesday 10:00am - Sacred Geometry: Philosophy and Practice (Online - short course)

 Presenter: Barbara Ryan